 Differentiated Services (DiffServ) is a mechanism for tagging IP packets with defined PHBs.
 DiffServ uses the first 6 bits of the ToS Byte in DiffServ Field of the IP Header.
 The PHB values encoded into the DiffServ Field are referred to as DiffServ Code Points (DSCPs).
 The DSCP of the L2TPv3 packet SHOULD be assigned at the egress of the M-CMTS Core to provide Quality of Service for DEPI traffic within the CIN.
-The M-CMTS Core SHOULD use the DSCP values corresponding to the PHBs identified in Table 6-1.
-The DSCP MAY be used at the ingress of the EQAM.
+The M-CMTS Core SHOULD use the DSCP values corresponding to the PHBs identified in NOTE: This specification does not preclude support for other PHBs not defined in Error!
+Not a valid bookmark self-reference.

+Table 6-1.
+The DSCP MAY be used at the ingress of the EQAM.16